-Туре Name of the teacher Name of the award Date of award Awarding agency
+Type Name of the teacher awarded the fellowship Name of the award Date of award Awarding agency

-awarded the

-fellowship

 No Data Entered/Not Applicable !!!

 No file uploaded.

 3.2 - Resource Mobilization for Research

 3.2.1 - Research funds sanctioned and received from various agencies, industry and other organisations